be-generic/be-generic-sample/README.md

    - Copy contents of FillSampleData.sql file in **BeGenericDatabase** database project and paste and run it on the selected database
  - Enjoy the very easily made Be-Generic-based backend 😉

+ Docker-compose:
+ - Change uncomment connectionString line for docker config and comment the previous one in appsettings.json file
+ - Change the password in BeGeneric/sql/Dockerfile and connectionString in appsettings.json if you like
+ - run docker-compose up in directory where docker-compose.yml is located
+ - Enjoy 😉

 > **Warning**
 >
 > Build the solution **TWICE**.
 All the Models, DTO Models and Entity Framework context get created automatically, and Visual Studio will usually fail the first build.
 Usually pre-build scripts don't take long, but if they do and build always fails, check the connection string in the appsettings.json and appsettings.development.json